NVIDIA/spark-rapids/docs/compatibility.md

 * `"MM/dd/yyyy"`
 * `"dd-MM-yyyy"`
 * `"dd/MM/yyyy"`

-The reality is that all of these formats are supported at the same time.
-The plugin will only disable itself if you set a format that it does not support.

-As a workaround you can parse the column as a timestamp and then cast it to a date.

 ### CSV Timestamps
 The CSV parser does not support time zones.
 It will ignore any trailing time zone information,